-Doctoral Degree Requirements: The Ph.D. program in statistics requires 22 course credit hours beyond the master's, of which 12 are Ph.D. core (ST/MA 778, 779, ST 793 and ST 794), one is supervised consulting (ST
+Doctoral Degree Requirements: The Ph.D. program in statistics requires 22 course credit hours beyond the Master's, of which 15 are Ph.D. core courses (ST/MA 778, 779, ST 793, ST 794, and a computing course), one is supervised consulting (ST 841), and six are Ph.D.-level statistics electives.
+Requirements for co-majors are individually tailored.